junxit/us-congress-bills-110/metadata.md

 - 2007-10-15 — Mr. Davis (IL) moved to suspend the rules and pass the bill.
 - 2007-10-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H11508)
 - 2007-10-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H11508)
+- 2007-10-16 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.